saidvandeklundert/go/README.md

 go build .\00_start\main.go
 .\main.exe

 !
-Comile the code AND run it:
-go run main.go
-go run *.go
+Compile the code AND run it: go run main.go go run *.go

+!
+Run all files in current directory (open terminal in your project and then): go run .
 ```

 Making it portable: